-On the last page we decided it would be fun to add a picture of Andy and Luke at the zoo when they were little.
+On the last page we decided it would be fun to add a picture of my boys at the zoo when they were little.
 Sweet memories!!

 I wanted to mention that I used water colors for the backgrounds of all of our pages.
 This wouldn’t be recommended by the kit since it could saturate the pages and ruin your book.
 I really wanted the water color effect though so I painted one page at a time, as lightly as possible, and then immediately set it out in the sun to dry quickly.
 Our pages are a tiny bit wavy from the water colors (so beware!), but we are still happy with how they turned out.